tylergeery/color_analyzer/README.md

 # color_analyzer
-Simple REST API for image color analysis
+Simple REST API for image color analysis.

+This is a first attempt at using Rust, and largely a learning experience.
+Please feel free to contribute.

+## Production
+Feel free to test out the project [here](#TODO)

 ## Features
 - Submit a hosted URL or file upload at [/upload](/upload)